stuartfowler/CEMT/Documentation/stereotypes.md

         ValueProperty~Property~ <|-- ThreatLevel~Property~
 ```

-`ThreatLevel` contains no attributes or constraints.
+`ThreatLevel` contains no attributes or constraints and inherits from the built-in `ValueProperty` stereotype.

 This value property is used in the `SecurityRisk` simulation to capture the skill and resource level of the threat actor attempting to enact the threat, and uses the [`Threat`](./enumerations.md#threat) enumeration for the values of the property.
 Modification of this value impacts the likelihood of the threat actor being able to perform `ThreatAction`s of a particular `Difficulty`, as well as the likelihood that the threat actor will evade detection.
 The [`Difficulty`](./constraints.md#difficulty) constraint block dictates the way in which the `ThreatLevel` impacts the quantitative likelihood that a threat actor will be able to complete an activity of a specific difficulty and the quantitative likelihood that a threat actor will be able to evade detection.